Academic Calendar 2024-2025

 Course Learning Outcomes:

-1. Apply knowledge of various molecular genetics methodologies used to analyse DNA, RNA and protein to demonstrate how these molecular techniques are used to understand gene function.
+1. Apply knowledge of various molecular genetics methodologies used to analyze DNA, RNA, and protein to demonstrate how these molecular techniques are used to understand gene function.

 3. Explain inheritance ratios in terms of chromosome behaviour at meiosis to be able to infer genetic interaction of different genes based on modified Mendelian ratios.